New Lanark: History

 The New Lanark cotton mills were founded in 1786 by David Dale in a brief partnership with Richard Arkwright.
 Dale was one of the self-made "Burgher Gentry" of Glasgow who, like most of this gentry, had a summer retreat, an estate at Rosebank, Cambuslang, not far from the Falls of Clyde, which have been painted by J. M. W. Turner and many other artists.
 The mills used the recently developed water-powered cotton spinning machinery invented by Richard Arkwright.
 Dale sold the mills, lands and village in the early 19th century for £60,000, payable over 20 years, to a partnership that included his son-in-law Robert Owen.
 Owen, who became mill manager in 1800, was an industrialist who carried on his father-in-law's philanthropic approach to industrial working and who subsequently became an influential social reformer.
 New Lanark, with its social and welfare programmes, epitomised his Utopian socialism (see also Owenism).
-The town and mills are important historically through their connection with Owen's ideas, but also because of their role in the developing industrial revolution in the UK and their place in the history of urban planning.
+The town and mills are important historically through their connection with Owen's ideas, but also because of their role in the developing Industrial Revolution in the UK and their place in the history of urban planning.

 The New Lanark mills depended upon water power.
 A dam was constructed on the Clyde above New Lanark and water was drawn off the river to power the mill machinery.
 The water first travelled through a tunnel, then through an open channel called the lade.
 It then went to a number of water wheels in each mill building.
 It was not until 1929 that the last waterwheel was replaced by a water turbine.
 Water power is still used in New Lanark.
 A new water turbine has been installed in Mill Number Three to provide electricity for the tourist areas of the village.

 In Owen's time some 2,500 people lived at New Lanark, many from the poorhouses of Glasgow and Edinburgh.
 Although not the grimmest of mills by far, Owen found the conditions unsatisfactory and resolved to improve the workers' lot.
 He paid particular attention to the needs of the 500 or so children living in the village (one of the tenement blocks is named Nursery Buildings) and working at the mills, and opened the first infants' school in Britain in 1817, although the previous year he had completed the Institute for the Formation of Character.

 The mills thrived commercially, but Owen's partners were unhappy at the extra expense incurred by his welfare programmes.
 Unwilling to allow the mills to revert to the old ways of operating, Owen bought out his partners.
-In 1813 the Board forced an auction, hoping to obtain the town and mills at a low price but Owen and a new board (including the economist Jeremy Bentham) that was sympathetic to his reforming ideas won out.
+In 1813 the Board forced an auction, hoping to obtain the town and mills at a low price but Owen and a new board (including the philanthropist William Allen and the economist Jeremy Bentham) that was sympathetic to his reforming ideas won out.